 As students engage in service-learning, they will hone their critical thinking skills, advocate for diversity and multiculturalism in support of social justice, while deliberating upon the political, historical and cultural context of social work practice.
 Students will have the opportunity to learn from community-based social services professionals and the communities they are working within.
 For many BASW students, the CSL internship is their first experience working in a social service setting.
 Accordingly, it is a chance for students to explore areas of interest in the social work field and possible career paths.
 CSL opportunities can encompass a broad range of service work including:

 - Direct work with individuals

 Hosting CSL students

-CSL students are expected to complete 4-6 hours each week during Winter and Spring Quarters.
+CSL students are expected to complete 4-6 hours each week during Winter and Spring Quarters (40-60 hours per quarter).
 Community partners are asked to propose CSL opportunities in the Autumn Quarter.

 When developing a project or position title and description, keep in mind that:

 - Service-learning students choose their placement from a wide array of opportunities submitted by organizations.
 A clear and thorough position description will help students make the best placement choice.